 Packing/Baggage: Be sure to label your luggage both inside and outside with your name and phone number.
 Your tour allows one check-in piece of luggage per person due to the capacity on the motorcoach.
-You are also allowed one soft sided carry on; a carry on with wheels will not be allowed on board the motorcoach as it will not fit in the overhead bin or under your seat.
+Carry-on luggage with wheels will not be allowed onboard the motorcoach as it will not fit in the overhead bin or under your seat.
+It could ride under the coach with the larger luggage, but you will be responsible for the carry-on piece to be put on the coach (it won't be collected from your room), and you must claim it when luggage is offboarded from the coach.
+The coach will have a small overhead bin and small under-the-seat storage that could work for soft sides small bags or totes.
 We suggest that you pack lightly and save some room or bring a collapsible carry on that you can put souvenirs in.